victorchan764/DAT405/Assignment 1/README.md

 increases up to 10 squares generating 10 rows of individual squares, if you move the mouse to the top right, the X axis will increase up to 25 generating 25 columns of squares.
-Finally, if you move the mouse from the top right to the bottom left there will be a total of 250 squares on the screen.

-You can also press the numbers between 1 & 6 to change to different HSB colours
+Finally, if you move the mouse from the top right to the bottom right there will be a total of 250 squares on the screen.
+You can also press the numbers between 1 & 6 to change to random HSB colours

 I used the random() function to generate different colours based on the HSB (Hue, Saturation, Brightness) colour model.